TishaJain6060/Capable-AI_virtual_assistant/README.md

 # Functions performed

-Greets the user
+-Greets the user

-Asks for user's name
+-Asks for user's name

 Makes small talk with the user